mele13/EventPlanner/README.md

 The development will follow an agile methodology, specifically utilizing the Scrum framework.
 The application will be built modularly, effectively separating frontend and backend logic to ensure flexibility and scalability.
 Cutting-edge technologies, including HTML, CSS, and JavaScript, will be employed for frontend development.

 ## Technology Stack
-HTML, CSS, and JavaScript for frontend development; Node.js for backend; PostgreSQL for the database; JWT (JSON Web Token) or a similar approach for secure user authentication.
+HTML, CSS, and JavaScript for frontend development; Spring Boot for backend; PostgreSQL for the database; JWT (JSON Web Token) or a similar approach for secure user authentication.

 ## Deployment
 A careful evaluation will be conducted during the application deployment phase, selecting efficient web servers and cloud storage options based on rigorous criteria such as performance, scalability, and security.